rawsrc/PhpEcho/README.md

 When you create a PhpEcho instance, usually you will pass to the constructor the filepath of the view file.
 You can get directly the last template directory using `templateDirectory()` and use it as a root to build other dynamics paths.

+When you use the `addChild()` method, the filepath you define as a parameter is automatically prepend with the current `templateDirectory()`

 Enjoy!

 **rawsrc**